 Their nests are constructed from twigs, leaves and grass.
 They’ll also chew whatever they find in your house, including wiring — which creates a fire hazard — insulation, and framing.
 Part of Skedaddle’s humane wildlife control process involves an assessment of damages and recommendations for what repairs are needed.

 Squirrels are rodents, and, like others in the order Rodentia, their teeth never stop growing.
 Since they use their teeth extensively, their incisors are in a constant cycle of wear and growth.

 Flying squirrels don’t really fly; they glide.
 Their adaptation is ideal for tree life but makes them vulnerable on the ground.
-In addition to flying squirrels, Hamilton is also home to the eastern grey squirrel and red squirrels.
+In addition to flying squirrels, Hamilton is also home to the eastern grey squirrel, fox squirrel and red squirrels.

 Females give birth to litters twice per year, with up to six pups per litter.
 In Hamilton baby squirrels normally begin to arrive by early March.
 Babies are weaned after 10 weeks of nursing, but they’ll stick with mom for a few more weeks to learn the ropes of foraging.